nickmasster/codernitydb3/docs/database_indexes.rst

-As mentioned before, while you work in embedded mode it makes no big difference, but when using |codernitydb3-HTTP-link| it makes huge.
+As mentioned before, while you work in embedded mode it makes no big difference, but when using |CodernityDBHTTP-link| it makes huge.

 .. note::